qri-io/website-refresh/content/docs/getting-started/qri-desktop-quickstart.md

 ## Create your first Qri Dataset

 To create your first dataset, start with a CSV.
-If you don’t have one handy you can use [dataset of all earthquakes in the last week](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.csv) from the U.S. Geological Survey.
+If you don’t have one handy you can use this [dataset of all earthquakes in the last week](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.csv) from the U.S. Geological Survey.
 Drag and drop the CSV into Qri Desktop to kick off the import.

 🖥